microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_ConfigurationDone" class="anchor"></a>:leftwards_arrow_with_hook: ConfigurationDone Request

-This optional request indicates that the client has finished initialization of the debug adapter, so it is the last request in the sequence of configuration requests (which was started by the 'initialized' event).
+This optional request indicates that the client has finished initialization of the debug adapter.

+So it is the last request in the sequence of configuration requests (which was started by the 'initialized' event).

 Clients should only call this request if the capability 'supportsConfigurationDoneRequest' is true.

 ```typescript
 interface ConfigurationDoneRequest extends Request {